eitanoid/Game-of-Life-Go/README.md

 - **Interactive controls** for starting, pausing, drawing and erasing cells, and resetting the game.
 - **Pan** to view different parts of the grid.
 - **Toggleable grid information** (frame rate, cell count, current generation).
+- **Add images** turns pixels in PNG files into cells whenever the pixel color is not black or fully transparent.

 ## Usage